semantic-flow/sflo-dendron-notes/sflo.concept.mesh.node-facet.reference.md

 [[sflo.concept.mesh.resource.node.data]] may also have this facet.

-It is manifested as a [[sflo.concept.mesh.resource.element.node-component.reference]]
+It is manifested as a [[sflo.concept.mesh.resource.element.flow.reference]]